Desousak/csci3055u-project-swift/basic-syntax/README.md

+# General Syntax
-This folder includes the sample code to illustrate the basic syntax of the language.
+> This example program demonstrates the general syntax of Swift